loreneg/food-expiration-proj/README.md

 View a list of food items on the menu.
 A red LED indicator will turn on if an item has expired, offering a clear visual cue.
 <br><br>

-:clock6: **`Timely expiry alerts`**
-Receive a notification one day before a food item is set to expire.
-Alerts are designed to keep you informed and prevent unnecessary waste.

 <div align="right">

 [Return to Top](#iot-fridge-guardian-with-msp432-p401r)